codegik/pocs/architecture/trade-offs/load-balance.md

 ### Pros

+- Scalability
   - Reduce the idle time of workers: each worker can steal subtask from others.
+- Performance
     - Reduce overload of workers: well adaptation to dynamic and irregular worloads.

 ### Cons

+- Complexity
   - Introducing non-determinism and Unpredictability: the task execution depends of the availability.
 The algorithm can produce differente results for each run making harder to debugging and test.

 ## 8. Client Side